Why taurine is so important for cats and dogs

 - Strengthens the heart.

 - Supports healthy blood flow.

 - Has an antioxidant effect that helps protect against ageing.

 The benefits of taurine for cats

 Taurine is essential to include in your cat’s diet because they can’t produce it themselves.
-If a cat’s food is too low in taurine they become deficient in it, which can cause a variety of serious health problems.
+If a cat’s food is too low in taurine they will become deficient in it, which can cause a variety of serious health problems.

 It can, for example, lead to their retinas degenerating and them becoming blind.
 It can slow their growth and affect their ability to reproduce.
 And there’s also a link between taurine deficiency and a heart condition called dilated cardiomyopathy (DCM).

 For commercial pet food, the minimum taurine requirement for adult cats is 25mg/100 kcal of dry food and 50mg/100 kcal for canned foods (The Association of American Feed Control Officials Publication, 2018).
 However, taurine requirements can vary per cat, so it’s always best to consult your veterinarian if you’re worried that your cat isn’t getting enough.

 The benefits of taurine for dogs

 Dogs have the ability to make taurine from two other amino acids – cysteine and methionine.
 For this reason, it’s not considered essential in their diet.
 However, because of the many health benefits it offers, taurine can still be an important nutrient to include in canine diets.
 Especially as some dogs can become taurine deficient.